terminal-labs/rambo/README.md

 By default Rambo offers a basic provisioning, but you can customize this.
 See [**Advanced Usage**](#advanced-usage) for that.

 ## Basic Usage
 Rambo needs to be installed first.
-It is a Python package, and can be installed in an Conda or Virtualenv environment with `pip install rambo-vagrant`, or the development version (this repo) can be installed with `pip install -e .`.
+It is a Python package, and can be installed in an Conda or Virtualenv environment with `pip install rambo-vagrant`, or the development version (this repo) can be installed with `pip install -e . --process-dependency-links`.
 Some providers will need a more configuration for things like key managment (see: [INSTALL.md](https://github.com/terminal-labs/rambo/blob/master/docs/INSTALL.md)).
 Once installed, you can run one of these commands to get your VM:

 for VirtualBox run
 ```